The Setup

 The “how many r’s” test is sometimes cited as evidence that language models don’t “really” understand text, or that they are sophisticated autocomplete engines with no genuine knowledge.
 These framing choices produce more heat than light.

-A follow-up post covers a structurally different failure mode: Should I Drive to the Car Wash? — where the model understood the question perfectly but lacked access to the world state the question was about.
+A follow-up post covers a structurally different failure mode: Should I Drive to the Car Wash? — where an incompletely documented prompt family illustrates a different boundary: missing situation-specific world state.

 References